zigtan/moodle-mod_echolink/src/echolink/readme.txt

 Change Log
 ===================

+10 March 2015
+ - Minor change to resolve when setting cookie, resulting in nonce warnings during seamless authentication to the ESS.
+   (Special thanks to the team at Uni. of Canterbury for investigating and proposing the fix.)

 19 December 2014
  - Minor changes to EchoLink UI to standardise Name field length to same setting as Moodle URL module
  - Removed Embed and Display In Frame appearance options since they did not work properly